 - Be wary of emails, text messages or phone calls, from people who claim to be Singapore Customs officials.

 - Ignore the email, text message or phone call, and do not follow the instructions if you are unable to verify that the sender/caller is indeed a Singapore Customs official.

 - Do not open any file attachment in the email as the content may be malicious.

 - Do not provide your name, NRIC number, passport details, contact details, bank account or credit card details, or other personal details to the sender/caller.

 When in doubt, please contact Singapore Customs on (65) 6355 2000 or email us at email@example.com to verify the authenticity of any correspondence you have received from Singapore Customs.

 Websites claiming that Singapore Customs has released detained goods for sale

 Singapore Customs has been alerted to several websites claiming that we have released detained goods such as branded handbags and watches for sale.

 These claims are not true.
-We would like to clarify that Singapore Customs has not released such items for sale.
+We would like to clarify that Singapore Customs does not release such items for sale.